-- Algorithms working on multiple genomes of a species are still in development - It is still an open question how to best combine short and long reads into assemblies - More rigorous phenotype ontologies and machine learning approaches are likely to improve our understanding about plants
+- Algorithms working on multiple genomes of a species are still in development. - It is still an open question how to best combine short and long reads into assemblies. - More rigorous phenotype ontologies and machinelearning approaches are likely to improve our understanding of plants.